 Please contact George Gehrels (Director of the ALC; firstname.lastname@example.org) for general questions about the lab, or Mark Pecha (Manager of the ALC; email@example.com) for specific information about analytical methods, schedules, costs, letters of collaboration, etc.

 We are continually adjusting how we operate in response to the evolving Covid-19 situation.
-As described in our Covid-19 video, we have been operating with only lab employees (no visitors) working on high-priority samples.
+As described in our Covid-19 video, we operated with only lab employees (no visitors) working on high-priority samples through the summer and early fall.
 We are now allowed to have external researchers conduct analyses in our labs, so long as stringent guidelines are followed.
-Check out (and complete) our Re-Entry Form if interested.
+Please check out (and complete) our Re-Entry Form if interested.
 If you prefer to not travel, we are able to perform the analyses needed for your project, and you will be able to watch and participate in lab activities through live Zoom or TeamViewer sessions.
 Please contact Mark Pecha (firstname.lastname@example.org) or George Gehrels (email@example.com) to set up either of these arrangements and/or if you have questions or suggestions regarding ALC operation.

 We have created a Researcher Info-Form to help us keep track of ALC projects and people, and to gather input on how the ALC operates.
 Please complete the form before, during, and/or after your visit!
 Note that all information is optional, and you should feel free to submit comments anonymously.
 Thanks for your input!